Kenexar/Code-With-Mosh-Downloader/README.md

     - open enrolled and then go to Header
     - copy the value of cookie:

-5. Create .env file, like in the example, and paste the cookie
+5. Create a .env file, like in the example, and paste the cookie
     ```env
     # .env example
     AUTH_COOKIE: